 Model S: If the fob battery is low but not working there is a failsafe.
 For most 2013 and later cars, place the fob at the end of the passenger wiper that is closest to the center.
 For 2012 and early 2013 cars, place the fob on the passenger side fender.
 In both cases, next press and hold a door handle for a few seconds and it should unlock.

 Model X: Hold the fob on the driver’s side between the front and rear doors below the door opening and press the door handle for a few seconds.
 If this fails, remove the fob battery and try again.

-The fob has a button style battery to provide power, CR2032 in the case of the Model S, and CR2354 in the case of the Model X. It’s smart to keep a spare fob battery in the glove compartment.
+The fob has a button-style battery to provide power, CR2032 in the case of the Model S, 3, and Y. The Model X fob uses a CR2354 battery.
+It’s smart to keep a spare fob battery in the glove compartment.

 The Model X fob batteries may not be commonly available.
 Order CR2354 online or at any Tesla service center.
 Battery life depends on usage, but 2-3 years is typical.